Go Fish! for kids is back in Central Okanagan - Kelowna Capital News

 It’s a wonderful way to introduce kids to fishing.

-Put on by the Regional District Central Okanagan (RDCO), the Go Fish! program is every Sunday for the rest of May and part of June at Mission Creek and Shannon Lake Regional Parks.
+The Regional District Central Okanagan’s Go Fish! program is at Mission Creek and Shannon Lake Regional Parks every Sunday through June 19.
 Children can try their luck at catching fish in the pond at the Hall Road entrance to Mission Creek and Shannon Lake, which are stocked with trout.

 “It’s a drop-in program, for 15 years old and under,” says Kelly Badger, parks visitor experience, and communications coordinator RDCO.
 “If you’re from B.C. you don’t need to have a fishing licence.”